 Man at centre of 2013 racist assault against Calgary cabbie receiving death threats, lawyer says

 A frame grab from a video, recorded in November 2013, the man berates cabbie Sardar Qayyum in an expletive-laced diatribe, hurling racist insults and comparing him to a bomb-packing terrorist.
-Courtesy of Global Calgary
+Courtesy of Global Calgary article.

 The man caught in a video berating a cabbie with racist slurs has received death threats, his lawyer said Friday.

 Since the video of the November, 2013 encounter went public earlier this week, the married father, who hasn’t been named, has suffered a public backlash that’s turned extreme, said his lawyer Greg Dunn.

 “My client has received some death threats by way of voice messages left on his home phone, as a result he does have some concerns with respect to the safety of his family,” said Dunn.